Study of the $in ^{34}$Ar($\alpha,p$)$^{37}$K reaction rate via proton scattering on $^{37}$K, and its impact on properties of modeled X-Ray bursts: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under contract numbers DE-FG02-96ER40978, DOE DE-FG02-02ER41220, DE-AC05-00OR22725, DE-FG02-93ER40773, and DE-AC02-06CH11357, Louisiana Board of Regents RCS Subprogram Contract LEQSF(2012-15)-RD-A-07, and the National Science Foundation under contract number PHY-1401574.
+This work was partially supported by the U.S. Department of Energy, Office of Science contract no. DE-SC0014231 and Office of Nuclear Physics under contract numbers DE-FG02-96ER40978, DOE DE-FG02-02ER41220, DE-AC05-00OR22725, DE-FG02-93ER40773, and DE-AC02-06CH11357, Louisiana Board of Regents RCS Subprogram Contract LEQSF(2012-15)-RD-A-07, the National Science Foundation under contract number PHY-1401574, and IBS grant number IBS-R031-D1, funded by the Korea government.